ming8525/eslint-plugin-jimu-theme/docs/rules/no-classic-variables.md

-# Remove empty className attributes from React components.  (`jimu-theme/no-empty-classname`)
+# This rule updates color variables from old classic theme to new theme (`jimu-theme/no-classic-variables`)

 🔧 This rule is automatically fixable by the [`--fix` CLI option](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix).